The Motorcycle Rider Program offers courses for novice, intermediate and experienced and sidecar/trike riders. Which program

 Applicants must possess a valid automobile license or instruction permit and be reasonably proficient in basic motorcycle control operation including straight line riding, up-shifting, down-shifting, turning, braking, and stopping.

-Any student who is unable to demonstrate these minimum expectations during the first riding session will not be allowed to continue in the IRC course.
-Nor will the individual be given preferential enrollment into a basic course.
+Any student who is unable to demonstrate these minimum proficiences during the first riding session will not be allowed to continue in the IRC course but will be encouraged to enroll in a BRC.

 Motorcycles, helmets, and textbooks are provided.
 Students must provide a valid driver’s license or permit, a long-sleeved shirt or jacket, long pants (heavy material with straight legs), sturdy over-the-ankle footwear (not cloth or canvas), full-fingered gloves and eye protection (glasses, goggles or face shield).